 19 May 2017: Richard gave a short organ recital in Harringworth Church, Northants UK at 7pm, as prelude to a lecture by Julian O'Neill: The Smile - a Revolution in Western Art.
 The music linked with the theme of the talk and included music by Bull, Boyce, Bach and March in F (Op.28 No.3).

 14 April 2017: St Paul's Anglican Pro-cathedral, Valletta, Malta.
 Hugo Agius Muscat, as the dedicatee, gave the official premiere of Paraphrase on 'Rockingham' for organ (Op.57 No.2).
-He will perform it again in November 2017 during the Malta International Organ Festival.

 Richard has collaborated with the celebrated poet George Szirtes on a major choral work, The Returning, which, besides commemorating the centenary of WW1, delivers a message which considers the continuing emotional fall-out from universal human conflict.